All-Ireland Senior Club Hurling Championship: Qualification

 The GAA All-Ireland Senior Club Hurling Championship features four teams in the final tournament.
 The champions of Leinster, Munster and Ulster and the Galway champions (a team who are unopposed in their own province) qualify for the All-Ireland semi-finals.

 Structure

 Each of Ireland's 32 counties play their own championship between all the hurling clubs in the county – depending on the county, it can be league, knockout, or a mixture of both.
 The 32 county champions play in the 4 provincial championships, with the four winners of these advancing to the All-Ireland Semi-Finals.
 Until the introduction of the Intermediate and Junior Championships one team usually played the London champions in a quarter-final.
 The London champions now play in the Intermediate Championship.
-The All-Ireland Final is played in Croke Park on St. Patrick's Day.
+The All-Ireland Final is played in Croke Park in January.